What is the Difference Between HMO & PPO?

 Do I Need To Have a Primary Care Physician (PCP)?

 With a HMO, you must have a PCP to receive coverage.
 If you choose a PPO, you are free to choose any doctor you want.
 However, if the doctors you choose are not “preferred” providers, it will cost you more.

 With a HMO, except in emergencies, you must have a referral from your PCP to see a specialist.
 Note: The specialist must be in the HMO network.

 As a member of a PPO plan, you do not need a referral to see a specialist.
 Be aware, some specialists will only accept patients who are referred to them by a PCP.
 In addition, some PPOs require that you have prior approval for specific services, such as CAT scans.

 Do I Need to File an Insurance Claim?

 With a HMO, you do not have to file a claim – the providers in the HMO network file a claim for payment – you are not charged by your provider.

 With a PPO plan, if you receive services from a network provider, you usually do not need to file a claim.
 However, if you go out of network for services, you may have to pay the provider the entire bill, then file a claim with the PPO to get reimbursed.
 In addition, you are responsible for any part of the doctor’s bill not covered by the PPO.

 How Do I Pay for Services Out of the Network?

-With a HMO, you are not covered for any out-of-network services.
-(There may be exceptions for certain types of care that may be unavailable from a network provider).
+With an HMO, you are not covered for any out-of-network services (there may be exceptions for certain types of care that may be unavailable from a network provider).